United States Army Basic Training: Phase II

+D Company, 1st Battalion, 13th Infantry Regiment conduct rifle marksmanship, December 2022.

 Phase II, or the "White Phase", is where soldiers begin actually firing weapons.
-With the service rifle (M16A2), they will fire at various targets, which are progressively further downrange, making each successive target more difficult to hit, with additional pop-up targets at long range.
+With the service rifle (M4A1 carbine), they will fire at various targets, which are progressively further downrange, making each successive target more difficult to hit, with additional pop-up targets at long range.
 Other weapons the soldier becomes familiar with include various hand grenades (such as the M67), grenade launchers (such as the M203) and machine guns (such as the M240, M249 and M2).
 The second week of Phase II involves familiarization with anti-tank/armor weaponry and other heavy weapons.

 There is also an obstacle course which the soldiers are expected to negotiate within a certain time limit, known as the "confidence course", since the main objective is to build self-confidence.
 There is also the expectation of working as a team with the assigned battle buddy.

 Additionally, there is continual, intense physical training as well as drill and ceremony training.
 At the conclusion of Phase II, soldiers are expected to demonstrate proficiency with the various weaponry in which they trained, using numerous "go or no-go" (pass/fail) exercises prior to being allowed to move on to Phase III.